ishagokhale/data-512-homework_1/README.md

 The API documentation is linked here: https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/reference/page-views.html

+This page describes how the rest API can be accessed: https://www.mediawiki.org/wiki/Wikimedia_REST_API

-The license of the sample code (CC-BY) is linked below: https://creativecommons.org/licenses/by/4.0/
+I also used sample code from Dr. David McDonald which is licensed through CC-BY, linked here: https://creativecommons.org/licenses/by/4.0/